Tropes common to IC Japan

 - Hey, It's That Guy!: MOTHER series creator Shigesato Itoi made his appearance in only four episodes.

-- Missing Episode: Due to a combination of Food Network not licensing all the episodes and no official DVD or archive of the episodes, many episodes are considered missing, including, tragically enough, a few of the specials, such as Beijing.
+- Missing Episode: Due to a combination of Food Network not licensing all the episodes and no official DVD or archive of the episodes, many episodes are considered missing, including, tragically enough, a few of the specials.
 There is a website dedicated to finding as many of the missing episodes as possible from old VCR recordings, but per the Keep Circulating the Tapes rules, it can't be linked.

 - No Export for You: Most Nakamura-era and Ishinabe-era battles.